natalies-teaching/BCB726_Fall2025/README.md

 * Class Attendance: 60%

 # Course Structure and Learning Goals
 The class will be lecture-based, with the exception of a lab activity during one class meeting.
 There will be two practical, implementation-based homework assignments over the 5 week period.
-Students will have experience implementing and applying supervised and unsupervised machine learning techniques to biomedical datasets, evaluating model accuracies, and identify key features driving prediction in a model (interpretability).
+Students will have experience implementing and applying supervised and unsupervised machine learning techniques to biomedical datasets, evaluating model accuracies, and identify key features driving prediction in a model.